 “I met Paige when I was 14.
 She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
 I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

-By now Paige’s law firm was Silverton, Ruderman and Graf of Studio City.
+By now Paige’s law firm was Silverton, Ruderman and Graf of Studio City, not Marvin M. Mitchelson as when she filed for divorce.

 Paige visits NYC in June of 1969